freeflowuniverse/hotel/hotel/hoteldb/readme.md

 - polish up models
 - create reference sheet for products and codes
 - consider how to do variations of the same thing ie a room with breakfast included or not or chicken curry with rice or chapati
-- stop duplication of parsing of product and consumable mixins